Smoke Testing Program

 Eliminating I&I helps prevent basement back-ups, sanitary sewer street overflows and maintenance on the separated sewer system.
 For more information on the sewer system in Western Springs, please visit the Stormwater Managment page.

-The 2019 Smoke Testing project is focusing on the areas outlined as "high-risk" in the MWRD IICP.
+The 2019 Smoke Testing project is a continuation of the 2019 project with a focus on high risk areas.
 A map outlining the project area is available below.
 Buildings in the vicinity, and as far as 1-2 blocks away may witness smoke during the project.
 Residents, businesses and schools in this vicinity have been notified via mail.
 Door hangers and roadway signage will be posted the day before the project begins in your area.
 The project is scheduled to begin at the end of July with completion in early August, weather permitting.
 Below are other documents associated with the project: